 The sleep issue is not merely a matter of good versus bad habits.
 It is much more an issue of culture and lifestyle and expectations.
 Here are three approaches to parenting issues:

 - Forcing baby to change to fit the parent’s lifestyle is one approach.
-Our American culture tends not to be very baby friendly, and rarely makes accommodations for nursing babies.
+Our American culture tends not to be very baby friendly, and rarely makes accommodations for breastfeeding babies.
 The current trend, seen in many popular books and parenting magazines, is to force baby to do all of the accommodating so that we experience as little change in our pre-baby lifestyle as possible; for example, baby MUST sleep through the night so that we get unbroken sleep and a “good” baby is seen as one who makes as few demands on his parents as possible.

 - Another approach is to try to approximate the mothering style of traditional societies and let the parents do all the accommodating.
 This approach can be very difficult to pull off without lots of support and changes of expectations in the people around us.